Bigness of adjoint linear subsystem and approximation theorems with ideal sheaves on weakly pseudoconvex manifolds: Global points separation, embedding and bigness theorem on weakly pseudoconvex manifolds

 \section{Global points separation, embedding and bigness theorem \\ on weakly pseudoconvex manifolds}

 In this section, we provide global theorems as main results.
-Recall that $X$ is an $n$-dimensional weakly pseudoconvex manifold and $(L,h)$ be a singular positive Hermitian metric on $X$.
+Recall that $X$ is an $n$-dimensional weakly pseudoconvex manifold and $(L,h)$ be a singular positive line bundle on $X$.
 Here, $X$ carries a Hermitian metric $\omega_X$ that satisfies $\iO{L,h}\geq\omega_X$ on $X$ in the sense of currents.
 First, we can derive the following result

 \begin{theorem}$($\textnormal{\textbf{Global points separation}}$)$ We assume that there exist a constant $C>0$ and a smooth Hermitian metric $h_0$ such that $C\omega_X\geq\iO{L,h_0}$ on $X$.
 Let $x_1,\ldots,x_r$ be $r$ distinct points on $X\setminus \bigcup_{p\in\bb{N}}V(\scr{I}(h^p))$.
 Then for any positive integer